exfil0/pi_full_monitor/README.md

   - Network Activity (Sent and Received Data)
   - Top Processes by CPU and Memory Usage

- ### Device Monitoring
+ ### ROADMAP
-The tool also monitors connected SDR devices:
+The tool also will monitor connected SDR devices:
 - **RTL-SDR**: Checks if the RTL-SDR is connected using `rtl_test`.
 - **HackRF**: Monitors HackRF devices using `hackrf_info`.
 - **Airspy**: Detects Airspy devices with `airspy_info`.